Shady129/Vehicle-Makes-Sql-Project-/README.md

-### Exploratory Data Analysis:
+### Questions Explored:

 EDA involved exploring the Vehicle Makes data to answer key almost 50 questions such as:

 - Get all vehicles made between 1950 and 2000.
 - Get all vehicles that runs with GAS.
 - Count Vehicles by make and order them by Number Of Vehicles from high to low.